muratk5n/thirdwave/en/README.md

 That is the equivalent energy of 3 nuclear plants, delivered through H2 and shipping.
-A single ship could make 3 deliveries per year (2 months travel, 2 months back), so a fleet of 3 ships continuously carrying LH2 will gets you that energy.
+A single ship could make 3 deliveries per year (2 months travel, 2 months back), so a fleet of 3 ships continuously carrying LH2 will get you that energy.

 Three ships are cheaper than three nuclear plants (also less dangerous), plus Australia already had the production sites.
 What a